(Johannesburg, Kapama Private Game Reserve)

 Fly from Johannesburg to Antananarivo.
 Flying time is approximately 3 hours.

 Enjoy your private vehicle transfer from Antananarivo to Andasibe Mantadia National Park.
-The drive will take approximately two and a half hours.
+The drive will take approximately three and a half hours.

 The Lemur is a clade of strepsirrhine primates endemic to the island of Madagascar.
 The actually word "lemur" derives from the word lemures (ghosts or spirits) from Roman mythology, and was first used to describe the nocturnal habits and slow pace of certain creatures, which applied perfectly to the habitual primates of Madagascar.
 Shortly after humans arrived on the island of Madagascar some 2,000 years ago, there were some lemurs as large as a gorilla.
 Today, there are nearly 100 species of lemurs, and most of those species have been discovered or promoted to full species status since the 90's.